-Gericault's painting uses a pyramidal composition, leading the eye to begin at the base of the raft, closest to the viewer and work up to the passenger flagging down a ship in the distance.
+Gericault's Raft of the Medusa (1819) uses a pyramidal composition, which leads the eye from the base of the raft closest to the viewer towards the passenger flagging down a ship in the distance.

-Wendy Red Star's photo, on the other hand, is very posed, meant to remind us of a museum diorama or exhibit, her photo also is an example of a "static" composition- though it is equally as impactful as the dramatic scene above.
+Wendy Red Star's Fall from her Four Seasons series (2006), on the other hand, is very posed, meant to remind us of a museum diorama or exhibit.
+Her photo s an example of a "static" composition, though it is as impactful as the dramatic scene above.

-In Asian landscapes, space is often expressed by leaving areas of silk or paper empty; in Mi Youren’s Cloudy Mountains, a scholar travels along a misty mountain path.
+In Asian landscapes, space is often expressed by leaving areas of silk or paper empty; in Mi Youren’s 12th century Cloudy Mountains, a scholar travels along a misty mountain path.

-Asian artists often employ a stacked perspective to show distance.
+Asian and Middle Eastern artists often employ a stacked perspective to show distance.